smarthercules/Data-Analysis-for-Twitch-CDN/CJS Model Introduction and Deploy Method.md

-# CJS Model
+# CJS Model Introduction and Deploy Method

 ## Introduction

-In the chapter 5, 6, and 7 of my thesis, I deploy the clustering results to MLE based CJS model.
-We use the package "marked" in r.
+In the chapter 5, 6, and 7 of my thesis, I deploy the clustering results to MLE based CJS model on the remote machine, "140.112.42.161".
-We divide the code into 3 phase, kmeans_phase1.py, CJS.R, cheng_kmeans_phase1.py.
+The CJS model is divided the code into 3 phase, kmeans_phase1.py, CJS.R, and cheng_kmeans_phase2.py.\
-And run codes on the remote machine, "140.112.42.161".
+1. kmeans_phase1.py: read the clustering results in the folder, "p0_cluster_result", and output the capture histories in the folder, "p1_capture_history".
+2. CJS.R: use the capture histories as input, and output the survival rates and capture probabilities in the folder, "R_capture_probability".
+3. cheng_kmeans_phase2.py: use the capture probability and clustering results to calculate the estimation number, and generate error rate and daily plot in the folders, "p2_est_result" and "p2_daily_plot".

 ## Deploy Method
 ### ch5.1 Preliminaries